dalmo1991/superflexPy/doc/introduction.rst

 Conceptual models
 -----------------

-Conceptual models describe hydrological dynamics directly at the catchment scale, providing relationship between the storage of the catchment and the outflow.
-Such models are usually relatively simple and cheap to run; their simplicity allows to use conceptual models to explore the processes directly at the catchment scale.
+Conceptual models describe hydrological dynamics directly at the catchment scale, providing relationships between the storage of the catchment and the outflow.
+Such models are usually relatively simple and cheap to run; their simplicity allows extensive explorations of many different process representations, uncertainty quantification using Monte Carlo methods, and so forth.

-Many conceptual models have been proposed in the last 40 years.
+Many conceptual models have been proposed over the last 40 years.
 These models have in common that they are composed by general elements such as reservoirs, lag functions, and connections.
 That said, these models differ one from the other, making model selection and comparison complicated.